andydunstall/scuttlebutt/README.md

 The basic implementation does now work, though is only a simplified version of Scuttlebutt so still needs work.
 - [ ] Push/pull
+- [ ] Add configurable initial state to avoid sending an empty node state when first joining
 - [ ] Limit digests and deltas size to MTU
 	* When deltas exceeds the MTU - send the deltas with the most entries to send the oldest entries first